Mental Health- still a taboo?

 Lisa Olivero

-Have you ever felt the stark desire to just burst and shout out from the rooftops about what you feel, how much pain you’re carrying with you?
-But instead, you just accept your solitude in an empty chair and try to conceal your emotions within deep realms of your conscisousness.
+Have you ever felt the stark desire to inevitably scream in a room full of people, hoping they just care enough to notice the signs you have been leaving regarding your deteriorating mental state and how desperately you need help?
+But instead, you just accept your solitude in an empty chair and try to repress your bottled-up emotions deep within the realms of your consciousness.

 Mental health is still a deeply rooted stigma that people aren’t ready to accept.
 In order to understand the concept one needs to broaden the perspective of understanding humans and follow certain ways like-